salilab/IHMValidation/docker/README.md

 # Building runtime image

-We switched from Docket to [Singularity](https://docs.sylabs.io/guides/4.1/user-guide/introduction.html) containers to run the validation pipeline.
+We switched from Docker to [Singularity](https://docs.sylabs.io/guides/4.1/user-guide/introduction.html) containers to run the validation pipeline.

 To build the image:
 1. Navigate to the directory holding `Singularity.def` file: